Whipped Feta Dip

 You can also use this whipped feta dip recipe leftovers to stir into warm, cooked pasta and make creamy feta pasta.

-You can store the dip in the fridge in an airtight container for up to 4 days.
+You can store the dip in the refrigerator in an airtight container for up to 4 days.

 This feta cheese dip is naturally low-carb and gluten-free.
 However, I listed some food substitution ideas to adapt it to common allergies.